Kansattica/msync/MANUAL.md

 To remove an account from msync, simply delete its folder from `msync_accounts`.

-### How to use msync
+### How to use `msync`

 When I say `msync` is a store and forward client.
-What this means is that msync lets you queue stuff up while you're not connected to the internet, and then sync up later. `msync` will only connect to the internet when you run `msync new` or `msync sync`.
+What this means is that `msync` lets you queue stuff up while you're not connected to the internet, and then sync up later. `msync` will only connect to the internet when you run `msync new` or `msync sync`.
 Everything else simply manipulates settings or queues that are kept locally on your machine. `msync` is for everyone, but it's designed for:

 - Unreliable, slow, or not always-on internet connections.
 - Computers or connections that can't handle the Mastodon web frontend.
-- Systems without a graphical without a graphical front end.
+- Systems that run "headless" or otherwise can't use a graphical Mastodon client.
+- Anyone who prefers to use a keyboard.
+- Use in automated scripts.

 #### Reading the home timeline and notifications

 After your account is set up, running `msync sync --verbose` will connect to your instance and, if all is well, start downloading notifications and statuses.
 The `--verbose` is optional (and can be shortened to `-v`), but it will make `msync` tell you where to find the downloaded timeline and notifications.
 These will be stored at `msync_accounts/[username@instance.url]/home.list` and `msync_accounts/[username@instance.url]/notifications.list`, respectively.
 There's a lot of ways you can look at these files (in a text editor, IDE or `less` are common for me, I'll write more about this later), but the important things to know the process are:

 - `msync` does not care about the contents of these files.
 It simply appends posts and notifications to them.
-You can delete these files, edit them, move them elsewhere, msync doesn't care.
+You can delete these files, edit them, move them elsewhere, `msync` doesn't care.
 - When you first sync up, `msync` will get five chunks of statuses or notifications.
 On subsequent updates, `msync` will default to downloading until it's "caught up", and has downloaded everything since the last post it saw.
 To change this behavior, use the ` --max-requests <integer>` option when calling `msync sync`.
 - Especially when using `--max-requests`, tell `msync` whether you want it to get the newest posts first or the oldest by using `msync config sync (home|notifications) (newest|oldest|off)`
 - If you plan on always syncing every message every time, instead of using `--max-requests`, I suggest using `oldest` instead of `newest`.
-When syncing oldest-first, msync can write the messages to disk as they come in, letting you see the files update immediately AND not having to store every message in memory until the end.
+When syncing oldest-first, `msync` can write the messages to disk as they come in, letting you see the files update immediately AND not having to store every message in memory until the end.
 - Note that you can also not sync a timeline at all with `msync config sync home off`
 - If you don't care about a specific type of notification, you can stop `msync` from retrieving them when you sync with `msync config exclude_boosts true`, and same for `favs`, `follows`, `mentions`, and `polls`. `msync` treats anything start with a `t`, `T`, `y`, or `Y` as truthy, and everything else as falsy.
 So `exclude_favs true`, `exclude_favs YES`, and `exclude_favs Yeehaw` are equivalent.
 - I'll write more about configuration later, but for now, you can see all your settings and registered accounts with `msync config showall`.

 #### Queueing